causti-co/website/src/text/007-thinking-about-thinking.md

 ![](/assets/text/007-thinking-about-thinking-3.png)

-In Type A thinking we start from a set of "assumption" statements and the goal is to start building the graph forwards to see to which new "conclusion" statements it leads us.
+In Type A thinking we start from a set of _assumption_ statements and the goal is to start building the graph forwards to see to which new _conclusion_ statements it leads us.
 Ideally, we have some kind of goal or direction in which we want to go.
 Something we're trying to achieve.
 But this could also be a purely exploratory exercise, which is why I've chosen to call it this way.

 We've seen an example of this already: evaluating a mathematical expression.
-Here the goal is to operate on our single "assumption" statement that represents an initial expression, until we reach a statement that represents an equivalent expression which we consider to be "irreducible", [whatever that means for us](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).
+Here the goal is to operate on our single _assumption_ statement that represents an initial expression, until we reach a statement that represents an equivalent expression which we consider to be "irreducible", [whatever that means for us](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).

 ### Type B, or "Backward exploration"

 ![](/assets/text/007-thinking-about-thinking-4.png)

-Unsurprisingly, in Type B thinking we start from a set of "conclusion" statements and the goal is to start building the graph backwards to see to which new "assumption" statements it leads us.
+Unsurprisingly, in Type B thinking we start from a set of _conclusion_ statements and the goal is to start building the graph backwards to see to which new _assumption_ statements it leads us.

 A typical example would be working backwards from a desired outcome such as moving to a different country.
-We start from the set of "conclusion" statements that represent our desired outcome, and we can work backwards until we have a list of "assumption" statements that we now need to go and fulfil, as well as a plan to achieve the desired outcome.
+We start from the set of _conclusion_ statements that represent our desired outcome, and we can work backwards until we have a list of _assumption_ statements that we now need to go and fulfil, as well as a plan to achieve the desired outcome.

 Before we move to the last type, I want to note that in both Type A and Type B, we are allowed to go in the "opposite" direction, if that is of interest.
 We are, after all exploring.
 But we are trying to move in one particular direction, relative to our set of starting statements.
 In Type A, we will want to "start" from them, which is why I've been calling them "assumptions", without bothering to define what this means.
 Similarly, in Type B we will want to "arrive" at them, which is why I've been calling them "conclusions", without bothering to define what this means.